 To say you would be well advised to keep your hands inside the boat at all times, is neither an exaggeration or understatement.
 I once dipped my boat towel into the water to give it a rinse, and ended up having a tug of war with a 5 pound Pike that came up from under the boat, and managed to get a death grip on the towel.
-In this case I was able to haul both towel and pike into the boat, but if that fish had been a twenty pounder, they may have had to pull me out of the water.
+In this case I was able to haul both towel and Pike into the boat, but if that fish had been a twenty pounder, they may have had to pull me out of the water.

 Often times as soon as your lure hits the water there is swirl, followed by a splash, and then it’s game on.
 They will also lie in ambush until you are just about to pull your lure out of the water, and then appear seemingly out of nowhere, like some demonic apparition with the intention of pulling you, and your gear right out of the boat - perhaps never to be seen again.

-The big Pike are particularly adept at this type of ambush maneuver, and my heart always beats a little faster each time I’m about to pull my lure out of the water, particularly when I know that the big boys are on the hunt.
+The big Pike are particularly adept at this type of ambush maneuver, and my heart always beats a little faster each time I’m about to pull my lure out of the water, particularly when I know that the big boys and girls are on the hunt.

 The Whitefish River is likely Great Bear’s best and most prolific Pike fishery.
-The river meanders across the tundra for over 90 kilometres, and empties its murky waters into the southwest corner of the Smith Arm at the bottom end of Bydand Bay.
+The river meanders across the tundra for over 90 kilometres, and empties its murky waters into the southwest corner of the Smith Arm, at the bottom end of Bydand Bay.